 Lufthansa to resume flights to 20 destinations from mid-June

-Lufthansa , which is in talks with the German government over a 9 billion euro (US$9.8 billion) bailout, will resume flights to 20 destinations from mid-June, including some holiday hot-spots, a spokeswoman said on Sunday.

-FRANKFURT: Lufthansa , which is in talks with the German government over a 9 billion euro (US$9.8 billion) bailout, will resume flights to 20 destinations from mid-June, including some holiday hot-spots, a spokeswoman said on Sunday.
+FRANKFURT: Lufthansa, which is in talks with the German government over a 9 billion euro (US$9.8 billion) bailout, will resume flights to 20 destinations from mid-June, including some holiday hot-spots, a spokeswoman said on Sunday (May 24).

 The destinations include Mallorca, Crete, Rhodes, Faro, Venice, Ibiza and Malaga, the spokeswoman said, adding flights would depart from the airline's main hub in Frankfurt.